-An electronic copy of the Agreement shall be available to the faculty as soon as reasonably possible following the signing of the Agreement on the Lake Superior State University Human Resources web site.
+An electronic (text-searchable) version of the Agreement shall be available to the faculty as soon as reasonably possible following the signing of the Agreement on the Lake Superior State University Human Resources web site.

 Notification of electronic access to the Agreement will be provided to each incoming faculty member at the time of the employment offer.